Care Home Resource Hub

 In order to access the e-learning resources you need to be registered with PrescQIPP – sign up or log in here

-Specialist pharmacy services (SPS) have developed a number of resources to support medicines optimisation in care homes.
+Specialist pharmacy services (SPS) have developed a number of resources to support medicines optimisation in care homes, please filter by care home from left column.
 They also host other national resources and share ‘good practice’.

 Medicines information - Advice and Support

 - The supplying community pharmacy should be able to answer any medication queries.
 There are also pharmacists and technicians that work in GP practices who can be used as a resource to answer queries around medicines and their use.